sociomantic-tsunami/nessie-ui/README.md

 There are two dependencies you’ll need to include in your app to use Nessie:

-1. The Nessie JS bundle including CSS
+1. The Nessie JS bundle. there are two types of bundle:
+	* One including CSS `index.js`.
+	* One without CSS `componentsJS.js` you need to separately import the CSS (see CSS section below).

-1. The Nessie SVG sprite map
+2. The Nessie SVG sprite map

 Since your exact requirements may vary, we’ll leave it up to you decide exactly how these should be implemented (the options are outlined below).